 Poetry Advisor Mark Haunschild teaches contemporary literature, creative writing, and composition at Arizona State University’s downtown Phoenix campus, where he also coordinates the F2F Writers’ Studio.
 His recent poetry appears in Waxwing, Watershed Review, and The Drunken Boat.

-David Klose is a Junior English Lit major at ASU.
+David Klose is the student editor-in-chief of Issue 16, a blogger for Issue 13, the nonfiction editor for Issue 14, and the content coordinator for Issue 15.
+He is a Junior English Lit major at ASU.
 At Mesa Community College, he took Fiction and Poetry classes, placing in several Creative Writing Competitions.
-He has held several positions at Superstition Review, including Blogger, Nonfiction Editor, and Student Editor-in-Chief, and he reviews literary magazines for The Review Review.
+He also reviews literary magazines for The Review Review.

-Briauna is finishing up her final year at Arizona State University with a major in Creative Writing and a minor in Clarinet Performance.
-This is her second year as the nonfiction editor for Superstition Review and hopes to use this experience in the future as an aspiring editor.
+Briauna Kittle is the nonfiction editor for both Issue 16 and Issue 17.
+She is finishing up her final year at Arizona State University with a major in Creative Writing and a minor in Clarinet Performance.
+She hopes to use this experience in the future as an aspiring editor.
 She plans on pursuing a graduate degree in publishing and is looking forward to reading new works and submissions.

-Cass is finishing her senior year at Arizona State.
+Cass Murphy is the interview editor for Issue 15 and the podcast blogger for both Issue 16 and Issue 17.
+She is finishing her senior year at Arizona State.
 She has a degree in English Creative Writing, minors in Applied Biological Sciences, Parks and Protected Area Management, and Sustainability, and an Environmental Humanities certificate.
-This was her third semester as an intern with Superstition Review, where she's been an Interview Editor and created the Authors Talk series as Podcast Blogger.

-Elijah Tubbs lives and writes in Arizona.
+Elijah Tubbs is the poetry editor for both Issue 16 and Issue 17.
+He lives and writes in Arizona.
 He is co-founder of ELKE "a little journal".

-Jessica Marie Fletcher serves as the current Superstition Review Student Editor-in-Chief, and she has also worked as blogger and fiction editor for s[r].
+Jessica Marie Fletcher is the student editor-in-chief for Issue 17 and the fiction editor for Issue 16.
 She studies creative writing, psychology, and family and human development in the Barrett Honors College at Arizona State University.
 While assisting with the Prison Education Programs of the English department, she interned with The Pen Project and critiqued inmate writing, and she has taught a creative writing workshop in a maximum-security prison.
 Jess has worked as an Opinion Columnist for The State Press, and one of her short stories has been featured in LUX Undergraduate Creative Review.

-Jillian Mason is a senior at Arizona State University studying English Literature and is graduating in May, 2015.
-She currently manages the social networks: Facebook and Twitter for Superstition Review.
-After graduation, Jillian is going to be teaching high school English full time, while working on her masters degree.
+Jillian Mason is the social media editor for both Issue 15, Issue 16, and Issue 17.
+She is a senior at Arizona State University studying English Literature and is graduating in May, 2015.
+After graduation, she is going to be teaching high school English full time while working on her masters degree.

-Leah Newsom is a student of creative writing at Arizona State University.
+Leah Newsom is the nonfiction editor for Issue 15 and interview editor for Issue 16.
+She is a student of creative writing at Arizona State University.
 She has a short story published in Four Chambers Press and has a chapbook of flash fiction forthcoming this summer.
 She is an active participant in the Phoenix literary community, and has hopes to help develop her city’s focus on the arts.

-Leslie is a senior pursuing dual degrees in English Literature and Film and Media Studies.
-In addition to her role as Blogger for the Superstition Review, she also serves as a Review Board Editor for GATE Journal and is the Treasurer for the Model United Nations club at ASU.
+Leslie is the blogger for both Issue 16 and Issue 17.
+She is a senior pursuing dual degrees in English Literature and Film and Media Studies.
+She also serves as a Review Board Editor for GATE Journal and is the Treasurer for the Model United Nations club at ASU.
 In her spare time, she enjoys reading, watching films, going to concerts, and cuddling with her Yorkie.

-Meridith is an English Major who is going to graduate this December.
+Meridith is the social media editor for Issue 16.
+She is an English Major who is going to graduate this December.
 When not working full time as a Leasing Professional and going to school, she enjoys hiking, swimming, and her art work.
 She hopes after graduation she can gain more experience to become a real estate agent and to get into corporate event planning.

 Niki Johnson is a senior at Arizona State University pursuing a Bachelor's degree in English through the School of Letters and Sciences.
 She is expected to graduate summa cum laude in December 2015.
 At present, Niki is an Interview Editor at Superstition Review.
 Upon graduation, she plans to use her knowledge and skill to become a grant writer.

-Shelby Kazen, the current Advertising Coordinator, is in her senior year at Arizona State University where she is majoring in English.
+Shelby Kazen is the advertising coordinator for both Issue 16 and Issue 17.
+She is in her senior year at Arizona State University where she is majoring in English.
 She plans to pursue a career in music journalism after graduation in May.
 In her free time she enjoys abstract painting, local concerts, and traveling to new and exciting places.

-Tim Tufford, a senior who attends Arizona State University's Polytechnic Campus, will graduate with a B.A. in English and a certificate in Technical Communication this December.
+Tim Tufford is the content coordinator for Issue 16.
+He is a senior who attends Arizona State University's Polytechnic Campus, will graduate with a B.A. in English and a certificate in Technical Communication this December.
 After he graduates, he plans to pursue careers in writing and editing.
 Until then, he will spend his time writing and playing the drums in Chandler, Arizona.